US Open 2024: Rory McIlroy says he has 'great chance' of chasing down Bryson DeChambeau on final day at Pinehurst

 Five have those have come in the last five years at the US Open, including when coming second to Wyndham Clark last year.

-"I love the test that Pinehurst is presenting," McIlroy told reporters after his one-under 69 on Saturday to sit four under for the week.
+"I love the test that Pinehurst is presenting," McIlroy said after his one-under 69 on Saturday to sit four under for the week.

 "You've got to focus and concentrate on every single shot out there.
 It's what a US Open should be like and it's obviously great to be in the mix.